autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 ## Step 6: (Optional) Fix for pink tint on CSIC cameras

 If you're using a CSIC camera you may have a pink tint on the images.
-As descibed [here] (https://jonathantse.medium.com/fix-pink-tint-on-jetson-nano-wide-angle-camera-a8ce5fbd797f), this fix will remove it.
+As described [here](https://jonathantse.medium.com/fix-pink-tint-on-jetson-nano-wide-angle-camera-a8ce5fbd797f), this fix will remove it.

 ```
 wget https://www.dropbox.com/s/u80hr1o8n9hqeaj/camera_overrides.isp